‘Alexa, ask Kohler to flush my toilet’: Voice control comes to the bathroom

 Yes, that means “Alexa, ask Kohler to flush my toilet” is something you might end up saying in the near future — if you’re considering a bathroom remodel or feel like shelling out for an Alexa-enabled mirror and connected toilet.
 These features are supposed to make it easier for people to control their bathrooms and other water fixtures (like a kitchen faucet), as they increasingly do with other smart home devices.

 In addition to its work with Alexa, Kohler is integrating Konnect with Apple’s HomeKit and the Google Assistant so that people can choose their preferred virtual assistant when it comes to talking about the bathroom.
+The company is also looking to connect to Cortana, Microsoft’s virtual assistant, in the future.

 Rafael Rexach, the company’s design manager of smart homes and emerging technologies, said in an interview with VentureBeat that enabling that interaction actually took more work than people might expect, since Kohler had to work with companies like Amazon and Apple to make sure their virtual assistants correctly recognized bathroom-related words.